Saga – supporting 'Generation Experience'

 “To gain insight from colleagues about what’s working and where we could do better, we hold ‘Age Inclusion Forums’ – listening sessions on age – with members of our Executive Leadership Team.

 “We’re delighted about the positive feedback that we receive.
 Older colleagues really feel the benefit of intergenerational teams.
 They feel valued for their experience and they say that Saga has a positive view on age.
 There’s no expectation about when you will retire, for example.
-Colleagues have often experienced ageism elsewhere and we’re pleased they find a much more supportive environment at Saga.”
+Colleagues tell us that they have unfortunately often experienced ageism elsewhere and we’re pleased they find a much more supportive environment at Saga.”

 Reflecting our customer base

-“Given the market we serve, we think it’s really important that all colleagues in the business really understand what ageing means.
-“Based on insight from The Big Window – our own embedded research and insight agency – we’re engaging in a programme of ‘Age Upskilling’ throughout 2022/23.
+“Given the market we serve, we think it’s really important that all colleagues in the business really understand what ageing means and we have delivered a programme of ‘Age Upskilling’ throughout 2022/23.
 Its aims include ensuring that all colleagues understand ageing and what it's like to age, and that we challenge negative perceptions around ageing and use more positive language.

 Join employers like Saga and show your commitment to older workers.